Freeport Looks Like A Great Buy

 Conclusion

 Freeport has seen its stock struggle over the past couple of months because of complications with the Indonesian government.
 Having to curtail production means a loss of valuable income and the market has clearly priced that in.
-Copper prices have a bullish long-term outlook and investors will see outperformance in FCX over the long-term, but short-term complications at Grasberg has hindered that progress slightly.
-Buying on this weakness for the long-term seems to be a quality strategy at the moment.
+Copper prices have a bullish long-term outlook and investors will see outperformance in FCX over the long term, but short-term complications at Grasberg have hindered that progress slightly.
+Buying on this weakness for the long term seems to be a quality strategy at the moment.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in FCX over the next 72 hours.